KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 ---
 ## Introduction

-This is the first of a two part blog on practical barbeque techniques concentrating on the equipment and how you use it.
+This is the first of a two part blog on practical barbeque techniques.
+In this first part, I'm concentrating on the equipment and how you use it.
 In the second part, I'll look at cooking techniques for different types of food.
 ## Equipment

 First, the essential equipment: